diefenbach/django-lfc/docs/introduction/overview.rst

 Goal
 ====

-LFC aims to be easy and fast for both: users and developers.
+LFC aims to be easy and fast for all: users, developers and designers.

 Features
 =========